beryllium-org/espnowtools/README.md

-# jpkg-template-package
+# ESPNow Tools
-A template package for jpkg
+Tools for using the Espressif ESPNow protocol under Beryllium OS.
 <br />
 Build with <code>make package</code>